-Whilst all of the research outlined above continues to accurately describe creative labor, the introduction of platformized environments has led to an intensification of these neoliberal logics and concurrently, I argue, an escalation of conditions of precarity.
-Some noteworthy commonalities across platformized cultural industries include: extreme levels of datafication whereby analytics and metrics becoming increasingly central to success (Marwick, 2013), resulting in the popularity principle, "an ideology that values hierarchy, competition, and a winner-takes-all mindset" (van Dijck 2013, p.
-21); the primacy of algorithmic recommendation and the need for cultural producers "to be visible for platform-specific contexts" (Bishop, 2019a, p.
-4); complex, fragmented working environments involving multiple platforms (Scolere et al., 2018), each with distinct sociotechnological arrangements and challenges; increasingly individualistic and risky labor conditions in unstable platform environments (Duffy, Poell and Nieborg, 2019, p.
-4), paired with fewer legal protections and further challenges to collective action (Niebler and Kern, 2020); and a necessity for cultural workers to align their self-brands with those of commercial platforms, shaped most significantly by the interests and values of advertisers, leading to an escalation of structural inequalities (Brock, 2011; 2020; Christian, 2016; Noble, 2018; Noble and Tynes, 2016).
+While all the research outlined above continues to accurately describe creative labor, the introduction of platformized environments has led to an intensification of these neoliberal logics, and concurrently, I argue, an escalation of conditions of precarity.
+Some noteworthy commonalities across platformized cultural industries include: extreme levels of datafication whereby analytics and metrics becoming increasingly central to success (Marwick, 2013), resulting in the popularity principle, "an ideology that values hierarchy, competition, and a winner-takes-all mindset" (van Dijck, 2013, p.
+21); the primacy of algorithmic recommendation and the need for cultural producers "to be visible for platform-specific contexts" (Bishop, 2019, p.
+2591); complex, fragmented working environments involving multiple platforms (Scolere, Pruchniewska, & Duffy, 2018), each with distinct sociotechnological arrangements and challenges; increasingly individualistic and risky labor conditions in unstable platform environments (Duffy, Poell, & Nieborg, 2019, p.
+4), paired with fewer legal protections and further challenges to collective action (Niebler & Kern, 2020); and a necessity for cultural workers to align their self-brands with those of commercial platforms, shaped most significantly by the interests and values of advertisers, leading to an escalation of structural inequalities (Brock, 2011, 2020; Noble, 2018; Noble & Tynes, 2016).